Stellucidam/AUI_ChatGPTs_paper/draft.md

 5. Gimpel et al. (2023).
 Unlocking the Power of Generative AI Models and Systems in Education.

 6. McDonald et al. (2024).
 Generative Artificial Intelligence in Higher Education: Evidence from an Analysis of Institutional Policies and Guidelines.

+7. Stefania Giannini, 2023, Reflections on generative AI and the future of education. © UNESCO 2023